acpbrasil/acpbrasil-blog-hugo/content/en/agradecimento.md

 ---
-# TODO i18n: Test and translate!
 title: "Thank you!"
-# TODO i18n: Habilitar o slug?
-Verificar com o Bruno
+# TODO i18n: Bruno: Habilitar o slug
-# slug: "thanks"
+slug: "thanks"
-description: "Agradecemos pelo interesse em fazer parte da equipe ACP nos EUA"
+description: "Thank you for your interest in joining the ACP team in US"
 header: ""
 tags: [""]
 ---

-### Sua solicitação foi confirmada.

-Em breve você receberá um email com as informações necessárias para avançar no processo.
-Não esqueça de checar o SPAM.

-Enquanto isso, não deixe de conferir conteúdos exclusivos em nosso [blog!]({{< ref "blog" >}})

-Até logo!
+### Your form submission has been received

+Soon you will receive an email with the information you need to move forward in the process.
+Do not forget to check the SPAM.

+See you soon!